geomagpy/IMBOT/README.md

 ### 2.3.
 Task 3: Data contents

-When it comes to data contents it is firstly necessary to check whether each data file covers the projected time range and and missing data set is marked with appropriate flags.
+When it comes to data contents it is firstly necessary to check whether each data file covers the projected time range and missing data is marked with appropriate flags.
 It is further necessary to check whether all components are present and whether these columns contain appropriate data.
 The given components as defined in the meta information need to be present in the data file and be included according to the underlying format description.
 In terms of geomagnetic data, vectorial information can be provided in various different coordinate systems, spherical, cylindrical,